 And to really get the calculation method under your skin means understanding carbohydrates and adjusting your insulin doses accordingly.

-Hedia is your personal diabetes assistant, that calculates the carbs in your meal for you – and based on this, your current blood glucose level and your insulin sensitivity, Hedia will give you an insulin recommendation.
+Hedia is your personal diabetes assistant that calculates the carbs in your meal for you.
+Those carbs – together with your current blood glucose level, and your insulin sensitivity – will allow Hedia to give you an insulin recommendation.